Sunday, April 9, 2023

 "That's a pretty big project.
 And it's in your own office?"
 He was talking about three sizable setup plans.
 I'd built a few web servers at a time when hardly anyone had done it.
 Folks were just getting to know what the 'web' was.
 On the other hand, I hadn't configured a mail server beyond setting up auto-forwarding services.

 A couple of times I'd gone into mail configuration files far enough to edit lines of shell code, TPU code, or the Pine setup parameters.
-That's as far as I'd gone.
+That's as far as I'd gotten.
 Those straightforward servers and clients came packaged with distributions, so my configuration skills with them could be, and were, primitive.
 We would have a home territory advantage in Adam's office, of course.
 But anything we screwed up would be more visible there, too.
 I worried I might create a mail configuration that didn't route.

 "You won't have to specialize the setups.
 The mail server and web server are for me to play with.
 You just need to install three Linux machines to use as servers."